NavinShrinivas/cherry/survey.md

    the client knows that it is not NATed and the effective mapping will be Endpoint-Independent.

-   In test II, the client sends a Binding Request to the alternate address, but primary port.
-If the XOR-MAPPED-ADDRESS in the Binding Response is the same as test I the NAT currently has Endpoint- Independent Mapping.
+   In test `II`, the client sends a Binding Request to the alternate address, but primary port.
+If the XOR-MAPPED-ADDRESS in the Binding Response is the same as test `I` the NAT currently has Endpoint- Independent Mapping.
 If not, test III is performed: the client sends a Binding Request to the alternate address and port.
-If the XOR- MAPPED-ADDRESS matches test II, the NAT currently has Address- Dependent Mapping; if it doesn't match it currently has Address and Port-Dependent Mapping.
+If the XOR- MAPPED-ADDRESS matches test `II`, the NAT currently has Address- Dependent Mapping; if it doesn't match it currently has Address and Port-Dependent Mapping.